 The Port will process requests in the order allowing current open requests to be processed in the most efficient manner.
 The Port will respond to a request within five (5) business days, and shall respond by:

 - Notifying the requester that responsive records are available; or

 - Sending a letter acknowledging that the Port has received the request.
 This acknowledgement will notify the requester of the Port’s reasonable estimate of the time the Port will require to respond; or

 - Seek clarification of the request.
 If the requester fails to clarify the request within thirty (30) days, the Port will treat the request as having been withdrawn and will close the request.

 - Deny the records request.

 Additional time to respond to a request may be based upon the need to clarify the intent of the request, to locate and assemble the information requested, to notify third persons or agencies affected by the request, and/or to determine whether any of the records requested are exempt from public disclosure and subject to redaction.
 The Public Records Act does not require the Port to answer general questions, create new public records, or provide information in a format that is different from the original public record(s).

 Inspection of Records

 After notification to the requester of the availability of the responsive records, responsive records shall be made available for inspection and/or copying during the posted normal business hours of the Port (currently 8:00 a.m. through 4:45 p.m., Monday through Friday of each week, except on legal holidays and weekends).
-In order that public records maintained on the premises of the Port may be protected from damage or disorganization as required by the Public Records Act, the following practices are instituted:
+In order for the public records maintained on the premises of the Port may be protected from damage or disorganization as required by the Public Records Act, the following practices are instituted: